cohuebn/kubernetes-learning/istio-ingress/README.md

-# Ingress
+# Istio Ingress

-Simple example setting up a cluster using an Istio ingress controller to allow external access to the cluster
+Simple Helm chart setting up a cluster using an Istio ingress controller to allow external access to the cluster